-It should be a simple procedure of simply re-inputting the data you’ve saved to your computer, but double-check that you do it correctly.
+It should be a simple procedure of re-inputting the data you’ve saved to your computer, but double-check that you do it correctly.

 Is Shopify Secure from Hackers?

-When a Shopify site is hacked or attacked, all of the transactions on the site are completely erased.
+When a Shopify site is hacked or attacked, all of the transactions on the site are entirely erased.
 This implies that Shopify online stores are quite safe from hacking, although they can still be subjected to malfunctions.

-There’s no way to know for sure that online data will never leak, be hacked, or be deleted as of a result of computer malfunctions or internet thievery.
+There’s no way to know for sure that online data will never leak, be hacked, or be deleted as a result of computer malfunctions or internet thievery.

-The malicious code that allows unauthorized access to your shop may attack from any country.
+The malicious code that allows unauthorized access to your shop may attack any country.
 This is a tricky situation for Shopify since, as previously stated, it does not keep information on its servers.

 Secure Your Shopify Site